 Lots of people have been asking where Helen’s periodic table dress came from… it’s by Canadian clothing collective Smoking Lily.
 The good news is that they deliver to the UK, although the bad news is that you’ll need to shell out a bit extra for UK customs charge before Royal Mail will deliver it, once the package reaches this side of the Atlantic.
 The other bad news is that (last time we checked their website) they had sold out of the periodic table print dress but were expecting a new delivery soon.
 They are dutifully noting down all requests for the dress so email them to join the waiting list.

 Follow these links to see Our Favourite Tweets and Your Best Photos.
 To see all the “nerdiest thing” tweets from each city, follow this link, click on the word “stories” just under Steve’s face and scroll down to find your venue.
 All our favourites are there!

 There are a huge number of people to thank behind the scenes for making this tour possible: showmaster Giles Wakely, opening and closing animations by Chris Hilton, set designer Melis van den Berg, design and photography by Idil Sukan/Draw HQ, PR by Flick Morris, human marketing machines Katie and Charlotte (aka Team Nerd), and all at Phil McIntyre Entertainments and Noel Gay.
 Countless individuals and groups have helped “spread the nerd” about the show – too many to mention here – but as a general rule we recommend you look up your local Skeptics in the Pub, Maths Jam, BSA branch, Cafe Scientifique and all the science festivals around the UK.
 Get involved!

-Don’t forget to join our mailing list at the bottom of the page, if you haven’t already, to be sure of hearing all our news before anyone else does.
+Don’t forget to join our mailing list at the bottom of the page, if you haven’t already, to be sure of hearing about new tours, DVDs, downloads, books, TV and radio shows and other news before anyone else does.

 Helen, Matt & Steve